Rules of Effective Meetings and Brain Storming Sessions

 social media like facebook are a great example of such discussions.

 To summarise, discussions can be of following types:

-Discussion for decision making and appropriate action
+- Discussion for decision making and/or appropriate action at work

 Business meetings at workplace typically have the following characteristics: